t-fuchi/RedisMMap/RedisMMap.md

 Using this module, the following commands can be used in Redis.

 ```
-// Bind key to the file at file_path
+// This command binds key to the file at file_path.
 MMAP key file_path

-// Get a value at index position from key
+// This command gets a value at index position from key
 VGET key index

-// Obtain values at multiple index positions from key
+// This command gets values at multiple index positions from key
 VMGET key index [index ...]

-// Writes a value to the index position of key
+// This command writes values to the index positions of key
 VSET key index value [index value ...]

-// Add value to key
+// This command adds a value to key
 VADD key value [value ...]

-// Retrieve and delete the last value of key
+// This command retrieves and deletes the last value of key
 VPOP key

-// Get the number of values of key
+// This command gets the number of values of key
 VCOUNT key

-// Erase the contents of key
+// This command erases the contents of key
 VCLEAR key
 ```